9.3 Recovery of overpayments

 Overpayments on active cases

 Overpayments on active cases, including cases previously terminated and re-granted, are recovered by reducing monthly financial assistance.
 The default recovery rate in the Social Assistance Management System (SAMS) is set at 5% of budgetary requirements.
-However, the prescribed rate of recovery is 10% of budgetary requirements.
+However, the prescribed rate of recovery is a maximum of 10% of budgetary requirements.

 - Eligibility Verification Process (EVP) review